Bravehound: History

-Bravehound began in 2016 as the canine wing of the Scottish charity Glen Art who support veterans and their families through various events including Theatre of War (2015 & 2018),A Night To Remember (2015) featuring Dr Bill Frankland in support of the Parachute Regiment and a 2016 memorial concert celebrating the life of Sir Nicholas Winton in support of Syrian refugees.
+Bravehound began in 2016 as the canine wing of the Scottish charity Glen Art who support veterans and their families through various events including Theater of War (2015 & 2018),A Night To Remember (2015) featuring Dr Bill Frankland in support of the Parachute Regiment and a 2016 memorial concert celebrating the life of Sir Nicholas Winton in support of Syrian refugees.

 Activities

 Bravehound's first dog Irma was paired with a veteran of 22 years military service.
 At the 2017 Animal Hero Awards Irma received the prize for 'Caring Animal Of The Year'.

 Bravehound was voted the UK's best Voluntary/Charity project in the National Lottery Awards 2017.
 Invictus Games medallist JJ Chalmers visited the organisation to deliver the news.
 Chalmers, a former Royal Marine served in Afghanistan.

 In January 2019 Bravehound founder and CEO Fiona MacDonald was chosen by UK Prime Minister Theresa May for a Points of Light Award which recognises "outstanding volunteers who are making a change in their community".

 In April 2019 Bravehound won the Soldiering On Award for animal partnership; The Soldiering On Awards recognise the outstanding achievements of those who have served their country, and the diverse people and groups who work together in support of the Armed Forces Community.

-In July 2020 Bravehound joined with The Theatre of War Project, presenting an online performance with Jason Isaacs, Nyasha Hatendi, Lesley Sharp and David Elliot.
+In July 2020 Bravehound joined with the Theater of War Project, presenting an online performance with Jason Isaacs, Nyasha Hatendi, Lesley Sharp and David Elliot.

 Theater of War Productions presents readings of Sophocles' Ajax and Philoctetes for military and civilian communities.